Built during the bootcamp!

 I absolutely love my work so much that I get up on a Sunday morning and all I want to do is just get to work.
 Honestly, I can't tell you how much joy I get.
 I just keep thinking how much I love my job.
 I love being in a position that I can take my work with me and I'm very happy.

 IOC will also give you the ability and confidence to do that.
-It's so rewarding a s person, because obviously you can build your own business, have the freedom and be your own boss, it's just so amazing.
-If you're anything like me, care about a lot of things, and potentially helping other it gives you such an amazing way of doing that.
+It's so rewarding as a person, because obviously you can build your own business, have the freedom and be your own boss, it's just so amazing.
+If you're anything like me, care about a lot of things, and potentially helping others, it gives you such an amazing way of doing that.

-Beacue you're going like an online presence to organization that need to reach people, and being an web developer gives you so many options, there are just so many things you can fo from there.
-And IOC is basically the start of that, like it gives you all the foundation, and then you you'll basically be able to go and build a business that feels right for you.
+Because you're going like an online presence to organization that need to reach people, and being a web developer gives you so many options, there are just so many things you can fo from there.
+And IOC is basically the start of that, like it gives you all the foundation, and then you'll basically be able to go and build a business that feels right for you.

 This can all happen in the space of a month, you'll be earning money from it.
 So just do it, things can change that quickly for you.

 Enrollment for our next Web Development Bootcamp opens this week.
-Secure your spot and save $250 off the tutition by booking a call with our course advisor.Tell me more
+Secure your spot and save $150 off the tuition by booking a call with our course advisor.Tell me more